 Field Description Observation ISP's Name Enter the name of your Internet Service Provider.
-(This information is for identification purposes only.) n Myisp ISP IP Addr Enter the IP Address of the remote gateway at the ISP's site.
-If you do not have this data, just leave it blank. (optional) Connection Type Select [Switch] if you connect to your ISP via a dial-up line.
-Select [Leased] if through a leased line.
-Space-bar to toggle [Switch/Leased] Leased Ports If [Leased] is selected in Connection Type, this field shows the WAN port.
-It shows N/A if the WAN port is not a leased line port.
-[1 (r.o.)]
-Pri(mary) Phone # The first number your Prestige will dial to connect to the ISP if it is a dial-up line. (required) Sec(ondary) Phone # If the Primary Phone number is busy or does not answer, your Prestige will call the Secondary Phone number if available. (optional) My Login Name Enter the login name assigned to you by your ISP. (required) My Password Enter the password associated with the login name above.
+(This information Myisp is for identification purposes only.)
+ISP IP Addr Enter the IP Address of the remote gateway at the ISP's site.
+If you do not have this data, just leave it blank. (optional) Connection Type Select [Switch] if you connect to the ISP through a dial-up line; select [Leased] if through a leased line.
+Space-bar to toggle [Switch/Leased] Leased Ports If [Leased] is selected in Connection Type, enter the WAN port numbers in this field.
+Leased Ports can be a single port: (1 to 3), or any combination of ports: (e.g., 1,2,3 or 1,3 etc).
+All leased line links specified here are bundled in one connection to your ISP.
+The Connection Type of these WAN ports must also be specified as [Leased] in Menu 2.
+Pri(mary) Phone # The first number your Prestige will dial to connect to the ISP if the connection is a dial-up line. (required) Sec(ondary) Phone # If the primary phone number is busy or does not answer, your Prestige will call the Secondary Phone number if specified. (optional) My Login Name Enter the login name assigned to you by your ISP. (required) My Password Enter the password associated with the login name above.
 Note that this login name/password pair is only for your Prestige to connect to the ISP's gateway.
 For TCP/IP applications, e.g., FTP, you will need a separate login name and password for each server. (required)